-- Cursor keys and : Move the wavelength cursor.
-It determines the zoom center above the x-axis. - Cursor keys △ and ○: Gradually zoom in and out of the displayed section of the x-axis using the SpectraZoom procedure.
+- and cursor keys: move the wavelength cursor.
+It determines the zoom center above the x-axis - and cursor keys: gradually zoom in and out of the displayed section of the x-axis using the SpectraZoom procedure.

 The shown section of the y-axis is automatically adjusted with each step so that maximum and minimum of the data to be displayed make optimum use of the section.